uoregon-libraries/newspaper-curation-app/README.md

 note that, at the moment, this requires Apache sitting in front of the server for authentication.

-We've provided an [example apache config](apache.conf) file which roughly matches our own setup.

 ### Usage

 See the [Docker setup](docker/) to understand how to install all the